Your Complete Guide To Using Eucalyptus Incense

 Introducing Eucalyptus Incense

-As the name suggests, this type of incense is made from the essence of eucalyptus plants, which is native to Australia but can now be found worldwide.
+As the name suggests, this type of incense is made from the essence of eucalyptus plants, which is native to Australia but can now be found worldwide (to learn more about what incense is made of, read here).

 The leaves and branches of the eucalyptus tree are dried and ground into a powder, which is then used to make incense in any form, such as cones, traditional sticks, and more.